 When you are trying to balance your personal professional life in one place, there may always be a few unexpected wrinkles that cut into your professional productivity.
 However, most of the issues home-based workers encounter (e.g. interruptions, distractions, etc.) can be avoided by setting some work-at-home ground rules for your family, yourself and even your coworkers.
-While the specifics of every work-at-home family’s rules will differ, address these 7 issues to ensure your productivity.
+While the specifics of every work-at-home family’s rules will differ, address these seven issues to ensure your productivity.

 Set (and Track) Working Hours

 When you work in an outside office, going home is the signal that your work day is over.
 If you are already home, work can easily stretch into the evening or weekends.
-Coworkers may think that because you work at home you are always available.
+Coworkers may think that because you work at home, you are always available.
 Or on the flip side, it is possible to let distractions eat away at the time you are supposed to be at work.
 One solution is to set your work hours in advance.

 If you are an employed telecommuter, your employer may have set working hours for you.
 If you are an independent contractor or home business owner, you may want to factor in a certain level of flexibility in your day.
 Be sure that your intended work hours are known to all your household.
 If kids don’t understand your schedule, they won’t understand their place in it.

 To ensure that you are working when you should, consider keeping a log or using a timer, even if it not required of you.
 Your impression of how many hours you are working may not be as accurate as you think.

 Set (and Achieve) Goals

-04Limit Interruptions From Family Members
+Limit Interruptions From Family Members

 What merits an interruption during work time should be clear to everyone, including adults.
 Children tend to forget the rules, while grown-ups think they don’t apply to them.

 If your children are young, your rules will need to be looser than if your kids are old enough to take care of their own needs.
 But even when they are able, that doesn’t mean they’ll want to.
-Hold the line on responding to interruptions, and eventually they will stop asking...or at least asking so much.
+Hold the line on responding to interruptions, and eventually, they will stop asking or at least asking so much.

 One way to minimize interruptions from children is to plan out their day as much as possible.
-Lay out snacks, clothes, etc. in advance.
+Layout snacks, clothes, etc. in advance.
 Plan things for the kids to do while you work.
 Take little breaks during the day.
 If the kids know you will emerge from your office at some point, it makes it easier to wait to tell you the latest news.

 If your caregiver is your spouse, authority may not be an issue, but he or she may feel freer to interrupt you than a babysitter would.
 No matter who your caregiver is, discuss in advance about what merits an interruption.

 Interruptions by others are not the only form of distraction that home-based workers encounter.
 We can all be distracted by email, social media, household chores, television and much more.
 To avoid distractions when you work at home, you need self-discipline.
-And the key to developing that is understanding your own weaknesses.
+And the key to developing that is understanding your weaknesses.
 As mentioned previously, keeping a log of your hours and activities may be helpful in revealing where you get off track.
 Once you know what distracts you, set rules, hours, routines and goals for yourself.

 Create a Productive Work Environment

 If you do have a dedicated home office, whether children are allowed in your office during working hours is one of the most basic decisions you will need to make.
 If you have frequent phone or video meetings, you may need a closed door policy.
-If you do allow children in your office then you’ll likely need some rules.
+If you do allow children in your office, then you’ll likely need some rules.
 They can be simple enough for even toddlers can follow: knock before entering or never enter when you are on the phone or always use quiet voices.